arduino/docs-content/content/software/app-lab/tutorials/01.getting-started/apps-lab-ide.md

 ![Arduino App Lab - Bricks](assets/bricks.png)

-[Bricks](/tutorials/uno-q/bricks/), unlike Apps, can best be likened to a software library that has pre-packaged functionalities, such as AI models, web server or specific HTTP requests that will make developing code easier.
+[Bricks](/software/app-lab/tutorials/bricks/), unlike Apps, can best be likened to a software library that has pre-packaged functionalities, such as AI models, web server or specific HTTP requests that will make developing code easier.
+However Bricks are unique as they do not just import code, they are designed to launch in parallel with Apps.

 There are a number of different categories, for example: